red-data-tools/GR.rb/README.md

 ### Using your package manager

-We provide third party GR packages for Mac, Linux and Windows (for advanced users).
+* The third party GR packages for Mac, Linux and Windows (for advanced users) are available.
-If you find any problems, please report them to the [issue](https://github.com/red-data-tools/GR.rb/issues).
+* If you find problems, please report to the [issue](https://github.com/red-data-tools/GR.rb/issues).

 #### Mac: Homebrew